Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

 This gadget selects the correct output for the transaction that's being executed.
-All transactions types are always executed in the circuit, so we select the transaction of the correct type here.
+All transactions types are always executed in the circuit, so we select the output of the required transaction here.

 ## Transaction statement